 There will be additional opportunities to comment on more detailed proposals as planning applications are submitted for individual parts of the site.
-This will occur after we seek approval of this Development
+This will occur after we seek approval of this Development Framework by North Ayrshire Council

 3. Site Analysis and Context